24 Best Places to Spot Fall Foliage in America

 Fayetteville, West Virginia

 Did you know approximately 78 percent of West Virginia’s total land is forested?
 By mid-October, Fayetteville is awash in harvest hues.
 There are numerous trails plus a cute shopping district and terrific restaurants.
 Of course, no fall trip to this gem is complete without a scenic ride over the New River Gorge Bridge.
-Don’t miss the best road trips to see stunning fall foliage.

 Portsmouth, New Hampshire

 Brilliant fall tones are pretty much guaranteed in Portsmouth.
 Beyond that, the pedestrian-friendly downtown is lined with indie boutiques and excellent eateries.
 Strawbery Banke Museum depicts life as it was centuries ago.
 Seeking a foliage fix?
 Set your sights on Prescott Park.
 Nab a grassy knoll and appreciate the splendid surroundings.
+These are the things you must check on your car before your next road trip.

 Hood River, Oregon